Site updated Wednesday 01/18/2023

 Foreign Language Waivers and Tests

-Waiver tests are taken in an attempt to ‘test out of’ the 100 and 200 levels of language requirements that BA degrees have.
-There is not a test for ‘testing out of’ the 100 level, there is only one test and it is for the 100 and the 200 level.
+(for making an attempt to 'test out' of 100 and 200 levels of foreign language requirements BA degrees have.
+There is not a test for 'testing out' of the 100 level, there is only one test, and it is for the 100 and the 200 level.)

-FOR MORE WAYS TO SATISFY YOUR FOREIGN LANGUAGE REQUIREMENTS OTHER THAN WHAT IS DETAILED BELOW, AND INFO ABOUT A FOREIGN LANGUAGE EXEMPTION, PLEASE SEE THIS CHSS WEBSITE: https://academicaffairs.chss.gmu.edu/ugradpolicies/ugpolicies/flwaiver
+FOR MORE WAYS TO SATISFY YOUR FOREIGN LANGUAGE REQUIREMENTS OTHER THAN WHAT IS DETAILED BELOW, AND INFO ABOUT A FOREIGN LANGUAGE EXEMPTION, PLEASE SEE THESE CHSS WEBSITES:

 The Department of Modern and Classical Languages (MCL) does not award credits for our language waiver tests.
 For passing one of our language waiver tests (placed beyond all 200 levels of a language), students who have a foreign language requirement for their major will instead receive a language waiver (satisfying required language courses).
 In satisfying their foreign language requirements, we submit the information to the registrar for processing.
 Therefore, our waiver tests are not for students who do not have a foreign language requirement.